 Putting Your Vacant Land to Use

-If you have property and are considering using it for a small farm, take time to make a plan and consider different enterprises before getting started.
-There are many resources that can be used to help you determine which enterprises best fit your goals and resources.
+If you have property and are considering using it for a small farm, take time to make a plan and consider different potential enterprises before getting started.
+Many resources are available that can be used to help you determine which enterprises best fit your goals and resources.

 You will need to spend some time thinking about your goals, including the time you are able to invest and the financial returns you require to stay in business.
 You may have family members or business partners who want to participate in your enterprise.
 It is important that your team is able to communicate early in the process their expectations and the amount of time that each person is able to contribute to the business.